Snaksolaso/BookshelfBoxes/README.md

 Prevents opening or breakage of bookshelves which are currently opened by another user, in order to prevent duping.

-The contents of bookshelves which are broken or moved by the environment (a piston, tnt, creeper, what have you) will be inaccessible until a new bookshelf is places at the same coordinates as the bookshelf was originally located.
+The contents of bookshelves which are broken or moved by the environment (a piston, TNT, creeper, what have you) will be inaccessible until a new bookshelf is placed at the same coordinates as the bookshelf was originally located.